magento/devdocs/guides/v1.0/extension-dev-guide/create_module.md

 <h4 id="create-module-____.phtml">____.phtml configuration file</h4>

 explain purpose/structure of the ___.phtml file... this is the template file that has the text to display on UI, like Success! or Hello World!

 <h3 id="create-module-activate.xml">Activate the new module</h3>

-Finally, to activate the module you need to edit the `config.php` file (located in the `app/etc` directory) and add the new module to the array of all modules.
+Finally, in the context of this exercise, you can activate the module by editing the `config.php` file (located in the `app/etc` directory) and adding the new module to the array of all modules.
 When you add the module to the array, you will also need to set the "enable" flag to 1, for true.

 <div class="bs-callout bs-callout-info" id="info">